GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ![The metaclass *Node*](./images/Metaclass_Hierarchy.png)

 The metaclasses *Node* allows it to define hierarchical data structures (trees) in SpecIF.
-Typlical application scenarios are hierarchical structures in textual specifications like documents and the structures in CAD and other modeling tools.
+Typical application scenarios are hierarchical structures in textual specifications like documents and the structures in CAD and other modeling tools.

 The data is not directly included inside Node elements.
 Instead, the Resources of a Node are just included via reference.
-This allows a spearation of data model and view (view concept as known e.g. from UML-tools) and the inclusion of the same Resource elements into multiple Hierachy trees.
+This allows a separation of data model and view (view concept as known e.g. from UML-tools) and the inclusion of the same Resource elements into multiple Hierarchy trees.

-The Node elemnt have the following attributes:
+The Node element have the following attributes:

 * *title: MultilanguageText[]* - A title for the Node.
 Mostly used for internal purposes, because the title comes normally from the referenced Resource element properties.
 * *description: MultilanguageText[]* - A human readable description for documentation purposes.
-Mostly used for internal purposes, because the description comes normally from the referenced Resource element properies.
+Mostly used for internal purposes, because the description comes normally from the referenced Resource element properties.
 * *nodes* - A collection of child node elements for the Node.
 * *resource* - A reference to the Resource element used as Node tree node data.